Lennart05/toponym/README.md

-For questions about which toponyms are prevalent in a region, the `toponym` package searches for the most frequent toponym prefixes or suffixes, checks how often they appear in said region, and generates maps of those toponyms with signifant frequency.
+For questions about which toponyms are prevalent in a region, the `toponym` package searches for the most frequent toponym prefixes or suffixes, checks how often they appear in said region, and generates maps of those toponyms with significant frequency.
 This way, you will quickly have a large number of maps helping you finding toponyms which show distributions that are fruitful to be examined further.